orujsharifli/orujsharifli/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/thedaviddias?label=Follow)](https://twitter.com/thedaviddias)
 [![Linkedin: orujsharifli](https://user-images.githubusercontent.com/81763214/207000286-4463d7a5-576a-4432-aa2d-cf94b1a4a83b.png)](https://www.linkedin.com/in/oruj-sharifli-1b6a81200/)

 I'm **Oruj Sharifli** (he/him). am someone who likes his work towards Front-end programming field, is responsible and keeps the deadline for project submission.
 I finished the "[IT BRAINS Academy](https://itbrains.edu.az/)" programming course with a gold diploma.
 The codes I write follow extremely clean code standards and are suitable for any device.
 I also had an internship at "[Proton LLC](https://proton.az/)" and participated as a developer in "[PASHA Life Challenge](https://www.pashahackathon.az/)".
 Having worked on many real projects, I have organized projects for some companies and personal use.
 Currently, I work as a mentor in the "[Software Village](https://www.softwarevillage.net/)" course.
+I am also the founder of "[Neizu Academy](https://www.neizuacademy.com/)"

 I'm always trying to find new guests for the podcast [World Web Stories](https://worldwebstories.com/), feel free to [ask to be a guest](https://worldwebstories.com/be-a-guest/)!